 The phrase “tiny house” might conjure up images of cramped spaces and outdated or uninspired design, but ESCAPE homes are none of these things.
 Each unit could hold its own on a windswept cliff overlooking the roaring Pacific Ocean or a high-end neighborhood.
 And, despite their small footprints, the interiors feel spacious, bright, and open.

 ESCAPE has been making dream homes a reality for 25 years from their headquarters in Rice Lake, Wisconsin.
 Each house is meticulously crafted and ready to withstand the coldest temperatures or the hottest desert ‘scape — and look damn good while doing it.
-They teamed up with SALA architects to conjure up award-winning designs with modern lines or traditional layouts complete with dormers and window boxes.
+The company teamed up with SALA architects to conjure up award-winning designs with modern lines or traditional layouts complete with dormers and window boxes.

 Each home has picture windows, full-size kitchens, roomy bathrooms (hell, even with jet tubs if you like), washer/dryers, first-floor bedrooms, wall-mounted TVs, incredible amounts of storage, heating and air conditioning, and LED lighting.
 You can also go off the grid with solar panels and gray water recycling systems.
 Thanks to the Low-E, argon-filled thermopane windows and closed cell insulation, these bad boys are remarkably energy efficient.